forkkit/supertokens-node-mysql-ref-jwt/README.md

 You can call these tables whatever you want, but be sure to send those to the library via the config params (see below).

 ## Accompanying library
 As of now, this library will only work if your frontend is a website.
 To use this library, you will need to use the [auth-website](https://github.com/supertokens/auth-website) in your frontend code.
-This library is a drop in replacement for your axios/ajax calls on the frontend.
+This library is a drop-in replacement for your axios/ajax calls on the frontend.

 Together this library and the auth-website library take into account all the various failures and race conditions that can occur when implementing session management.

 ## Example code & Demo
 Before you dive into the usage and the functions for this library, you can play around with the demo project that uses this and the [auth-website](https://github.com/supertokens/auth-website) library.
-The demo demonstrats how this package behaves when it detects auth token theft (and the best part is that you are the attacker, muahahaha)!
+The demo demonstrates how this package behaves when it detects auth token theft (and the best part is that you are the attacker, muahahaha)!

 ## Usage